Dr. Sanae Okamoto

 5. Innovation and Entrepreneurship for Sustainability Transitions

-In the last years, she worked in practice (e.g., University Industry Innovation Network, Japan Society for the Promotion of Sciences, Dutch Coalition for Humanitarian Innovation, also at private companies) and contributed to a number of projects in business development; program management; university-industry liaison; online platform development, etc. She has been giving and moderating professional workshops, conference sessions, and executive training courses.
+In the last years, she worked as an Assistant Professor of Behavioural Economics and Neuroeconomics at the School of Business and Economics, Maastricht University.
+Before officially joining at MERIT in the early 2021, she shifted her professional focus into more practice to address societal challenges (e.g., University Industry Innovation Network, Japan Society for the Promotion of Sciences, Dutch Coalition for Humanitarian Innovation, also at several private companies) and contributed to a number of consultancy projects in business development; program management; university-industry liaison; online platform development, etc.

-Consumer behaviour and environmental psychology: Together with a number of international collaborators (Switzerlands, NL, UK, India, Japan), she has been investigating how design or disply formats improve consumer behaviour, and to identify behavioural spillovers that can be utlized for developing effective behavioural interventions.
+Consumer behaviour and environmental psychology: Together with a number of international collaborators (Switzerlands, NL, UK, India), she has been investigating how design or product information improve consumer behaviour, and to identify behavioural spillovers that can be utlized for developing effective behavioural interventions.

 Triple-helix relations: As a member of advisory board at University Industry Innovation Network, she contributes to triple-helix engagement and facilitates collaboration between European and non-Western university-industry relations.
 She also provides executive courses on behavioural change within HEI organizations through the nudge approach.
 Currently, she is working on a meta-analytical study on university-industry collaboration case studies by unsupervised machine learning techniques to identify university business development strategies.